The Top Experiences in Italy to Enhance Every Trip

 8. Wander through an open air Sicilian marketplace:

 If you go to Italy and don’t learn where the ingredients of your food come from you’re missing out.
 Take an afternoon to wander through a market and meet the people and taste the ingredients.
 You’ll find olives, cheeses, fish, and fresh produce directly from the suppliers, and will get the real experience of Italian culture.
+It is one of the most authentic experiences in Italy that you will find!
 Learn more about my experience in a Sicilian market here.

 7. Drive the Amalfi Coast: